DylanSuniaga/NoScopeAIProject/Section_2_Architecture_Workflow.md

 The ML contribution is not a simple thresholding system.

-1. A causal sequence model learns a compact behavioral embedding from raw cursor-motion windows.
+1. A fingerprint model learns a compact behavioral embedding from raw cursor-motion windows.
 2. The system learns player-specific baseline distributions in embedding space.
 3. A second learned layer maps anomaly evidence and confounders into a calibrated cheat probability.